yujinakayama/safedep/README.md

 * [Using >= Considered Harmful (or, What’s Wrong With >=) « Katz Got Your Tongue?](http://yehudakatz.com/2010/08/21/using-considered-harmful-or-whats-wrong-with/)

+Version specifier with `>=` is considered harmful, then dependencies without version speicifier must be super harmful. :)

 ## Example

 Here's a `Gemfile` with dependencies without version specifier: